7 Aquilae

 7 Aquilae is a star in the equatorial constellation of Aquila, located 359 light years away from the Sun.
 7 Aquilae is the Flamsteed designation.
 It is visible to the naked eye as a faint, yellow-white hued star with a baseline apparent visual magnitude of 6.9.
 The star is moving closer to the Earth with a heliocentric radial velocity of -21 km/s.

 Houk and Swift (1999) find a stellar classification of F0IV, matching an F-type subgiant star that has exhausted the hydrogen at its core and is evolving into a giant.
 Fox Machado et al. (2010) found a class of F0V, suggesting it is still a main sequence star.
-This is a pulsating variable star of the Delta Scuti type.
+Ennio Poretti et al. discovered 7 Aquilae is a variable star while searching for targets to be observed by the CoRoT satellite, and published their discovery in 2003.
+It is a pulsating variable star of the Delta Scuti type.
 It has double the mass of the Sun and 2.7 times the Sun's radius.
 The detection of an infrared excess suggests a debris disk with a mean temperature of 140 K is orbiting about 16.30 AU away from the host star.